espressif/esp-idf/docs/en/hw-reference/esp32s2/user-guide-esp32-s2-kaluga-1-kit-v1.2.rst

     ESP32-S2-Kaluga-1 (click to enlarge)

-All the four extension boards are specially desgined to support the following features:
+All the four extension boards are specially designed to support the following features:

 * Touch panel control
     * Six touch buttons